Last Updated on April 19, 2023

-Dobermans are quite a sought-after breed of dog that can fetch a pretty hefty price tag.
+Dobermans (Dobies) are quite a sought-after breed of dog that can fetch a pretty hefty price tag.

 These German dogs not only make excellent watchdogs but are also loyal, friendly, and sweet people-loving companions.